Marx-wrld/Ping-Pong-Game/README.md

 # Ping-Pong-Game
-Building a ping pong game with help of javascript and ping pong
+Building a ping pong game with help of javascript and canvas